subinacls/pytlookup/README.md

 pytlookup
 =========

-python implementation of NSLOOKUP using socket.getfqdn() in a threaded Queued make for a faster lookup speed uses locks to prevent other Queues from stepping on current running thread
+Python implementation of NSLOOKUP using socket.getfqdn() in a threaded Queue for a much faster lookup speed.
+Utilizes locks to prevent other Queues from stepping on current running thread

 dumps all returned domain names to repective subnet file broken on the /24 (256) IP's